-SECOORA is part of the US Integrated Ocean Observing System (IOOS®), and evolved out of several earlier sub-regional programs.
+SECOORA is part of the US Integrated Ocean Observing System (IOOS[®]), and evolved out of several earlier sub-regional programs.
 Its footprint covers both the eastern Gulf of Mexico (GOM) and the South Atlantic Bight (SAB), which are connected by the Loop Current- Florida Current- Gulf Stream continuum.
 Our members include a cross-section of regional interests from private industry, academia, non-governmental organizations and state and federal government.
 SECOORA integrates observations, models, data management and outreach to sustain and advance an end-to-end, regional coastal ocean observing system (RCOOS) responsive to societal needs.
-An information management system transforms and delivers value-added products and services consistent with priorities identified through stakeholder needs assessments.
+An information management system transforms and delivers valueadded products and services consistent with priorities identified through stakeholder needs assessments.
 SECOORA emphasizes coordinating a multidisciplinary suite of coastal ocean observations with numerical models so that societally important phenomena may be described, understood and ultimately predicted via applications of best science practices.
 This work provides foundational observing, modeling and data management capabilities to predict and support preparedness to changing conditions, thus enabling resiliency.

 US IOOS recognizes the importance of the coasts and ocean for their economic and ecosystem services values.
 SECOORA is a region where hurricane landfalls are prevalent and where consequences from oil and gas operations are significant.
 The region is also a major tourist destination and a commercial and recreational fishing hub.
 Through performance, SECOORA has demonstrated both a vision and set of accomplishments toward meeting the US IOOS goal of societally relevant applied science.
 SECOORA sustains observations consisting of High Frequency radars (HFR) for surface currents and waves; moored buoys for surface meteorology and water temperature, salinity and in some instances waves and currents; coastal stations for surface meteorology and water level; and, glider surveys, including bio-optical measurements, temperature, and salinity.
 These observational components inform and support models across multiple scales and applications.
 SECOORA-related modeling is used to explain various phenomena in the region, including harmful algal blooms (HABs), storm surges, oil spill trajectories, fisheries recruitment and beach water quality.
 SECOORA funding, therefore, supports an array of coastal ocean observations in addition to benefitting society across a spectrum of coastal ocean applications.
-This proposal seeks funding for the period from June 1, 2017 - May 31, 2018.
+This proposal seeks funding for the period from June 1, 2018 - May 31, 2019.

 Priorities for SECOORA are to sustain critical observing, data management and modeling activities, build upon successes with users, seek new leveraging opportunities and add new multidisciplinary RCOOS components.
-With the \$2,749,363 funding, SECOORA specifically seeks to:
+With the \$3,570,942 funding, SECOORA specifically seeks to:

-- Continue governance and management for the Regional Association (RA); - Effectively engage users and other stakeholders to prioritize investments; - Provide data management and communication (DMAC) infrastructure; - Continue operation of the existing HFRs in the region, presently consisting of 15 sites distributed from Cape Hatteras to west Florida, and continue coordination with the national network; - Continue operation of 20 in situ stations along the Carolina and West Florida Shelf (WFS) coasts; - Sustain modeling and other product efforts, including: 1) SECOORA-wide daily nowcast/forecast (N/F) system for currents, waves, and primary production, 2) statistical beach and shellfish water quality predictions; 3) an improved Marine Weather Portal (MWP); 4) a high resolution WFS circulation modeling system directly linking shelf seas with estuaries; 5) develop Python analysis tools for oceanographic services; and 6) support several one-time special projects. - Address spatial observing gaps by: 1) continuing a glider observatory for the South Atlantic Bight (SAB) and 2) installing a coastal water quality and meteorological station in Charleston Harbor, SC.
+- Continue governance and management for the Regional Association (RA); - Effectively engage users and other stakeholders to prioritize investments; - Provide data management and communication (DMAC) infrastructure; - Continue operation of the existing HFRs in the region, presently consisting of 15 sites distributed from Cape Hatteras, NC to west Florida, and continue coordination with the national network; - Continue operation of 21 in situ stations along the NC and SC coasts and the West Florida Shelf (WFS); - Sustain modeling and other product efforts, including: 1) SECOORA-wide daily nowcast/forecast (N/F) system for currents, waves, and primary production, 2) statistical beach and shellfish water quality predictions; 3) an improved Marine Weather Portal (MWP); 4) a high resolution WFS circulation modeling system directly linking shelf seas with estuaries; 5) develop Python analysis tools for oceanographic services; and 6) support several special projects, to include OTT Biological Data Project and the Internship support in remembrance of Vembu Subramanian. - Address spatial observing gaps by: 1) continuing a glider observatory for the South Atlantic Bight (SAB) and 2) installing a coastal water quality and meteorological station in Charleston Harbor, SC. - Fill the Gaps Campaign: